Abdullah Al-Salloum

-Abdullah Al-Salloum (Arabic: عبد الله السلوم; Tribe: Wuhiba, Banu Tamim; born Abdullah Salim Abdullah Al-Salloum, August 28, 1981) is a Kuwaiti economist, entrepreneur, investor and author, who is known for his publications on the principles of political economics as well as for originating new accounting techniques that have been dedicated to public domain as part of social responsibility.
+Abdullah Al-Salloum (Arabic: عبد الله السلوم; born Abdullah Salim Abdullah Al-Salloum, August 28, 1981) is a Kuwaiti economist, entrepreneur, investor, and author.
+He is known for his publications on the principles of political economy, for originating new accounting techniques that have been dedicated to the public domain as part of his social responsibility work, and for founding the Kuwait Policy Observatory.

 Early life and education

 Al-Salloum was born on August 28, 1981, in Kuwait.
 He earned his master's degree in business administration and his bachelor's degree in computer science from Gulf University for Science and Technology.
 He's also earned a certification of international project management from the American Academy of Financial Management.

 Career

 After a decade in the private sector, Al-Salloum joined the public sector in 2021 as advisor to the Minister of Commerce and Industry and then appointed director of the Center of Strategic Research and Development in the Insurance Regulatory Unit.

 Al-Salloum led the transformation of supervision on the insurance sector by establishing IruSoft; an in-house implemented platform that introduces unique supervision-technology (suptech), insurance-technology (insurtech) and regulatory-technology (regtech) modules, by which the unit requires less resources to ensure fairness, transparency and competition and to prevent conflicts of interest in the sector.